harishrathipm/ai-reporting-v3/docs/documentation.md

 - Metadata attached to every step detailing execution steps with all required context for re-execution
 - Stored in: query_metadata collection in MongoDB

+## Externalized Prompts

+All agent and tool prompts have been externalized to the `prompts/` folder for better maintainability.
+Each prompt is stored in a separate file, categorized by agent or tool.
+For example:

+- `prompts/query_planner_agent.txt`: Contains the prompt for the `QueryPlannerAgent`.
+- `prompts/insight_generator_agent.txt`: Contains the prompt for the `InsightGeneratorAgent`.

+This allows for easier updates and version control of prompts.

 # Architecture & Tech Stack

+## Updates for Production Readiness

+### Backend Enhancements

+- **ExecutionGuardrails**: Enhanced with logging for validation failures and support for custom validation rules.
+- **FallbackExecutorTool**: Improved with detailed logging and dynamic tool selection.
+- **LangGraphFlowEngine**: Extended with nodes for clarification handling and output formatting.
+- **TempStorage** and **StepLocalState**: Optimized with indexing and TTL for faster queries and automatic cleanup.
+- **ResultMetadataTracker**: Enhanced with detailed execution metrics, error details, and batch retrieval capabilities.
+- **VisualizationBuilderModel**: Added support for scatter and heatmap charts.
+- **InsightGeneratorAgent**: Extended to include statistical analyses and actionable recommendations.
+- **QueryPlannerAgent**: Supports user feedback loops for refining logical plans.
+- **QueryExecutionToolSelector**: Considers execution constraints for tool selection.

+### Security Enhancements

+- **Role-Based Access Control**: Enforced stricter validation of user roles against predefined permissions.
+- **Session TTLs**: Added automatic expiration of inactive sessions.

+### Frontend Enhancements

+- **React Query**: Integrated for state management and API caching.
+- **Error Boundaries**: Implemented to handle unexpected errors gracefully.
+- **Health Checks**: Added to the frontend Dockerfile and Docker Compose configuration.

+### Infrastructure Improvements

+- **Docker**: Multi-stage builds added to backend and frontend Dockerfiles to optimize image size.
+- **Docker Compose**: Health checks configured for backend, frontend, and MongoDB services.
+- **CI/CD Pipeline**: Enforced test coverage thresholds for both backend and frontend.

+### Testing

+- Comprehensive unit tests added for all new components:
+  - `StepLocalState`
+  - `TempStorage`
+  - `KnowledgeGraphBuilderTool`
+  - `IntentClassifierAgent`
+  - `ClarificationDetectorAgent`
+  - `UserNoteIntegratorTool`
+- Test coverage thresholds set to 90% for both backend and frontend.

+### Documentation

+- Updated to reflect the final implementation and production-ready state of the project.

+## Updated Workflow Example

+1. User query → Role resolved → Context created
+2. Query planned → Decomposed → Tools selected
+3. DBs introspection → Knowledge graph built → Queries run
+4. Intermediate results stored → Analyzed → Visualized
+5. Results formatted for React → Dispatched to UI or external system
+6. Metadata saved at every step

 ## Deployment Notes